EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 servers (and be able to be shutdown, separately, when it's not needed).
-Although access to this container is protected by an SSH key (and SSH passwords have been disabled), you may still want to segment access by network, by running this only on a private LAN, not accessible from the internet, or from inside of a VPN, or behind a jump host.
+Although access to this container is protected by an SSH key (and SSH passwords have been disabled), you may still want to segment access by network, having it be not accessible publicly from the internet, by running this on a private LAN, or from inside of a VPN, or from behind another jump host.

 If you have limited compute resources, and as an alternative to a remote Docker server, you could setup a secure VM on your normal